Posted on 10/23/2020

-Besides swimming in the clear waters many people enjoy snorkeling along the jetties at Destin's East Pass where the boats go in and out.
-Mounds of rock line the sides for protection and to insure an opening into the Gulf which provides a perfect habitat for colorful fish.
+Besides swimming in the clear waters, many people enjoy snorkeling along the jetties at Destin's East Pass, where the fishing boats come and go.
+Mounds of rock line the sides for protection and to ensure an opening into the Gulf, which provides a perfect habitat for colorful fish.
 You can access it from the far western point of Holiday Isle or across the Destin Bridge on Okaloosa Island.
 You can literally swim with the fish and view their beauty as a colorful underwater rainbow in motion.

-One of the most rollicking rendezvous points to enjoy the crystal clear waters is at Crab Island which used to be a large raised sand bar where locals liked to go to catch crustaceans.
-Today it is a friendly floating playground where folk frolic in the water from April thru October.
-An anchored fleet of yachts, pontoons, ski boats, sail boats and wave runners congregate there in the translucent waters.
-The waters remain swimming pool clear while the tide is coming in so it can be another fun place to snorkel.
-However most gather there to swim, eat, drink, party and engage in all forms of water time fun.
-Friendly partygoers wade from boat to boat visiting each other while enjoying the refreshing water that ranges in depth from knee high and up to your shoulders.
+One of the most rollicking rendezvous points to enjoy the crystal clear waters is at Crab Island, which used to be a large raised sand bar where locals liked to go to catch crustaceans.
+Today it is a friendly floating playground where folk frolic from April through October.
+An anchored fleet of yachts, pontoons, ski boats, sailboats, and wave runners congregate in the bays translucence.
+The waters remain swimming-pool clear while the tide is coming in, yet another fun place to snorkel.
+However, most gather here to swim, eat, drink, dance, party and engage in all forms of water-time fun.
+Friendly partygoers wade from boat to boat, visiting each other while enjoying the refreshing water that ranges in depth from knee-high and up to your shoulders.
 This wonderful watery world inspires everyone to play.
-Many visitors rent out pontoon boats to join in the fun from La Dolce Vita Water Sports at Harborwalk Village where Ocean Reef Resorts guests receive special discounts.
-Nothing beats relaxing with friends on a boat while swimming, having cold drinks, listening to music, munching on tasty treats and watching the lively human scenery.
-Local radio stations on big barges during special holidays sometimes broadcast live musical programs.
-There are also floating trampolines, portable slides, volleyball and fun engaging water contact contests.
-Food vendors are available to deliver sandwiches, ice cream, beer and favorite drinks by boat to those who haven't brought their own delicious fare.
+Many visitors rent pontoon boats to join in the fun from LDV Water Sports at Harborwalk Village.
+Ocean Reef Resorts guests receive special discounts here.
+Nothing beats relaxing with friends on a boat while swimming, having cold drinks, listening to music, munching on tasty treats, and watching the lively human scenery.
+Local radio stations float in big barges during special holidays to broadcast live musical programs.
+There are also floating trampolines, portable slides, volleyball, and fun engaging water contact contests.
+Food vendors are available to deliver sandwiches, ice cream, beer, and your favorite drinks by boat, to those who haven't brought their own delicious fare.

-Take a fun look at some of our Ocean Reef properties today and reserve your own vacation rental beside the swimming pool clear waters of the Gulf.
-Many of our vacation destinations have a swimming pool of their own so you can have the best of both worlds!
+Take a look at some of our Destin vacation rentals today and reserve your own vacation rental beside the swimming-pool clear waters of the Gulf.
+Many of our vacation homes have a swimming pool of their own, so you can have the best of both worlds!